 Extrapleural Pneumonectomy (EPP)

-With an extrapleural pneumonectomy, doctors remove the lung closest to the cancerous tumors, the lining of the lungs (pleura), the lining of the heart (pericardium), and parts of the diaphragm.
+Extrapleural pneumonectomy is used to treat pleural mesothelioma.
+Doctors remove the lung closest to the cancer, the lining of the lungs (pleura), and parts of the heart lining and diaphragm.

 Pleurectomy With Decortication (P/D)